BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 By laying on you all of a sudden a cat, especially an older cat, could also be looking for warmth, in this case, that’s why you should make sure that there are other comfy and warm places they can sleep on.

 For this exact reason, I love the ultra-soft and warm Furahven ThermaNap cat bed.
 It’s a safe and electricity-free solution and it works by reflecting your cat’s body heat back at them.
-You can read all about it
+You can read all about it on Amazon by clicking here!

 You need to remember that there are multiple ways you can make your kitty feel more independent.
 It could be an opportunity to do a DIY project like an outdoor portable enclosure or invest in cat shelves and cat trees.